flowplayer/wordpress-flowplayer/readme.txt

 * fix CSS issue with Yoast Video SEO
 * update upload button text in the settings
 * add hidden field with duration for Yoast Video SEO
-* stop video width and height calulation when custom width or height are defined
+* stop video width and height calculation when custom width or height are defined

 = 1.8.1 - 17 April 2014 =
 * replace php short tags with full tags